ZeroSTF/ZeroSTF/README.md

 # 💫 About Me
 </div>

-Full Stack Engineer, passionate about solving complex problems
+Full Stack Engineer, passionate about solving complex problems.

 🔭 I’m currently working on an AI automation project for corporate tasks & a design app